It is not enough to file a complaint to initiate legal proceedings. This choice is up to the prosecutor.

 Note: Unlike the penal composition, the law does not envisage the termination of public proceedings in the event of an alternative measure to prosecution.

-The measure, followed by a mediator or the delegate of the prosecutor, makes it possible to ensure that the perpetrator has complied with his obligations (disinterest the victim, restore order, etc.) before closing the case.
-Otherwise he will be prosecuted in court.
+The measure, monitored by a mediator or the prosecutor's delegate, makes it possible to ensure that the perpetrator has complied with his obligations (to disinterest the victim, to restore order, etc.) before closing the case (ranking 21 ).
+Otherwise, he will be prosecuted in court.